-When there’s a chill in the air, I crave a good hearty bowl of soup.
-Because I am on a gluten-free diet and have multiple food allergies I consequently need to be careful what ingredients I use.
-Rather than buying soup I always make a homemade soup that’s healthy and not laden with preservatives and/or fillers!
-Therefore, without further ado, allow me to introduce you to made-from-scratch, good Old Fashioned Vegetable Soup!
-In addition, it’s also gluten free!
-(Double win-win!)
+I have to confess that when there’s a chill in the air, I crave a good hearty bowl of soup.
+Since I am on a gluten-free diet and have multiple food allergies I really need to be careful about what ingredients I use.

 This recipe starts by slow-cooking fresh beef roast (either round or chuck roast works well) in a crock-pot for 8 hours.
-I covered two chuck roast (total of 4 pounds worth) with just a little over 2 quarts of water and seasoned them with salt, pepper, and two bay leaves.
-The roast cooked in the crockpot on the lowest setting overnight.
+I covered two chuck roasts (a total of 4 pounds worth) with just a little over 2 quarts of water and seasoned them with salt, pepper, and two bay leaves.
+The roast is cooked in the crockpot on the lowest setting overnight.

 After the beef cooled for just a bit, I took two forks and shredded the beef.
 If you choose not to use all of the shredded beef in your soup, you can make BBQ beef sandwiches with the extra.
 (Equally as delicious!)

 The next step is to bring the broth to a low boil and add a variety of fresh vegetables.
 I used fresh carrots, celery, green beans, potatoes, diced tomatoes, onions, corn, and a few preservative-free kidney beans.
 If I would have had cabbage, I would have thrown some of that in too.

 NOTE: Due to my allergies to onions, garlic, and corn, I removed a portion of the soup before adding these ingredients.

 I placed a lid on my stockpot and simmered the soup until the vegetables were tender and poked with a fork.
 Next, the shredded beef went in.
 I allowed the soup to simmer a little longer to allow the beef to get completely hot.